astrum-chat/anyai/crates/anyml_openai/README.md

-# AnyML OpenAI
+# Anyml OpenAI

-An API wrapper for interacting with OpenAI via AnyML.
+An API wrapper for interacting with OpenAI via Anyml.

 Does not enforce a specific async runtime or http library via the [anyhttp](https://github.com/quaero-search/anyhttp) crate.